 * There was also 'The Unsinkable Molly Brown', demanding that the lifeboat turn around and put back to try and rescue as many of the people in the water as they could.
 She also got the women in the boat with her to join in working the oars.

-* That one of the Titanic's builders who retires to the smoking lounge to [[FaceDeathWithDignity quietly await the end]] deserves a mention here.
+* That Thomas Andrews, the Titanic's lead designer, retires to the smoking lounge to [[FaceDeathWithDignity quietly await the end]] deserves a mention here.

-* The real CrowningMomentofAwesome is, barring some slight ([[RealityIsUnrealistic only sligh!]]) exageration where Lightoller's concerned, all of these examples were TruthInTelevision.
+* The real CrowningMomentofAwesome is, barring some slight ([[RealityIsUnrealistic only slight!]]) exageration where Lightoller's concerned, all of these examples were TruthInTelevision.

-* The crew of the ''Carpathia''.
-While the ''California'' is implicated for ignoring the ''Titanic'''s sinking, the radio operator of the ''Carpathia'' instantly rushes to the captain about the emergency with the distress call he just received, who hesitates for only a few seconds before ordering the ship to race to the emergency at full speed.
-Was even more awesome in RealLife when you consider that a) they went through the heart of the very iceberg field that sank the ''Titanic'', and b) by running the boilers at full capacity for the whole journey, ''Carpathia'' exceeded her official top speed of 14 knots by 125%, reaching 17.5 knots in her desperate race for ''Titanic''.
+* The crew of the RMS ''Carpathia''.
+While the SS ''Californian'' is implicated for ignoring the ''Titanic'''s sinking, the radio operator of the ''Carpathia'' instantly rushes to the captain about the emergency with the distress call he just received, who hesitates for only a few seconds before ordering the ship to race to the emergency at full speed.
+Was even more awesome in RealLife when you consider that a) they went through the heart of the very iceberg field that sank the ''Titanic'' in the dark, and b) by running the boilers at full capacity for the whole journey (as well as cutting off heat and hot water through much of the ship and [[DangerousForbiddenTechnique locking the safety valves shut]]), ''Carpathia'' exceeded her official top speed of 14 knots by 125%, reaching 17.5 knots in her desperate race for ''Titanic''.
 The result shaved nearly an hour off Carpathia's journey, saving God only knows how many lives.
-Never again in her long and storied career would the RMS ''Carpathia'' ever achieve that much speed.
+Never again in her long and storied career would the ''Carpathia'' ever achieve that much speed.